GLSBUTTERFIELD/EventTrackerProject/README.md

 	<li><em>recipe ingredients:</em> ingredients (amount and unit) and notes for a specific recipe.</li>
 	<li><em>reviews:</em> remarks, difficulty level, rating, and notes for the future for a specific recipe.</li>
 </ul>
-The following URL routes have been successfully tested on Postman:
+The following URL routes have been successfully tested on Postman (bolded routes are visible and tested on the front end):
 <h4>Recipes</h4>
 <table class="table table-bordered">
 	<thead>